kipos-lang/kipos/Roadmap.md

 - [ ] anddd that means we need to like load up the infos again, right?
 - [ ] aslooo, we want to handle multi module situations

-- [ ] indicate errors happening at different levels
+- [x] indicate errors happening at different levels
 - [ ] IF a toplevel /fails/ to execute, we need to pause any downstreamers. like they can type check, but should not execute

+- [ ] I also super want tests. definitely tests.
+- [ ] additionally, if it's not too much trouble, persist the files to the backend.

 - [ ] modules ...
 I need to do a dependency graph of modules too